Switzerland in the Eurovision Song Contest 2010: Background

-The Swiss national broadcaster, the Swiss Broadcasting Corporation (SRG SSR), broadcasts the event within Switzerland and organises the selection process for the nation's entry.
-SRG SSR confirmed their intentions to participate at the 2010 Eurovision Song Contest on 3 July 2009.
-Along with their participation confirmation, the broadcaster also announced that the Swiss entry for the 2010 contest would be selected internally.
-Switzerland has selected their entry for the Eurovision Song Contest through both national finals and internal selections in the past.
-Since 2005, the Swiss entry was internally selected for the competition.
+As part of its duties as participating broadcaster, SRG SSR organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2010 contest on 3 July 2009.
+Along with its participation confirmation, it also announced that its entry for the contest would be selected internally.
+SRG SSR has selected its entry for the Eurovision Song Contest through both national finals and internal selections in the past.
+Since 2005, the entry was internally selected.